Anku5hk/Programmers_guide_to_Python/book.md

 # When a object is created the Python Interpreter assigns it a unique number, known as its identity
 # Note: ids can vary on each machine.
 # This id is what the 'is' operator checks, we can print the id of a object using 'id()' built-in function
-# lets check the id of my_var1 and my_var2
+# lets check the id of 'my_var1' and 'my_var2'
 print(id(my_var1)) # 1991186280016
 print(id(my_var2)) # 1991186280016
 # they have same ids, that is why "if my_var1 is my_var2" condition was executed

-# now lets check id for x & y
+# now lets check id for 'x' & 'y'
 print(id(x)) # 140544545318224
 print(id(y)) # 140544545318416
 # they don't have same ids,